 - Select the Object tab, and check the Protect Object from Accidental Deletion option.

-Searching for Objects
+Searching for Objects in ADUC

 Objects in AD can be located using the Find dialog box in the ADUC console.
 The following steps illustrate how to perform the search: